Prepare the map and form

 - Point to the Location field and click the Display field button.

-- In the Choose Display Field menu, scroll down.
-In the menu, click Item description.
+- In the Choose Display Field menu, scroll down and click Item description.

 The display field is changed to the item description.
 Now when you hover over the points on the map, the pop-up will show the item description rather than the coordinates.